X-LANCE/SLAM-LLM/examples/slam_aac/README.md

 bash scripts/inference_clotho_bs.sh
 ```

 For improved inference results, you can use the CLAP-Refine strategy, which utilizes multiple beam search decoding.
-Note that this method may take longer to run, but it can provide better quality outputs.
+To use this method, you need to download and use our pre-trained [CLAP](https://drive.google.com/drive/folders/1X4NYE08N-kbOy6s_Itb0wBR_3X8oZF56?usp=sharing) model.
+Note that CLAP-Refine may take longer to run, but it can provide better quality outputs.
 You can execute the following commands:
 ```bash
 # Inference on AudioCaps (CLAP-Refine)
 bash scripts/inference_audiocaps_CLAP_Refine.sh